dingjy94/NodeTodoAPI/README.md

 - [ ] User interface (learning React)

 ## Instruction
 The server is deployed on Heroku, url is https://afternoon-tundra-32854.herokuapp.com.
 This is REST APIs and I haven't finished the user interface part yet, so I recommend to use tools such as [Postman](https://www.getpostman.com/) to send request and test the application.
+All data format is JSON.

 ### User Sign up/Log in/Log out/Authentication
+#### sign up
+- URL:
+`/users`
+- Method:
+`POST`
+- Data Params:
+- Success Response:
+- Error Response:
+- Sample Call:

 ### Access and Manipulate Todos

 ## Dependencies